mattdibi/redox-keyboard/redox-w/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=t_{batt}&space;=&space;\frac{C_{batt}}{I_{avg}}&space;=&space;\frac{220{mAh}}{250{\mu&space;A}}&space;\simeq&space;880h" target="_blank"><img src="https://latex.codecogs.com/gif.latex?t_{batt}&space;=&space;\frac{C_{batt}}{I_{avg}}&space;=&space;\frac{220{mAh}}{250{\mu&space;A}}&space;\simeq&space;880h" title="t_{batt} = \frac{C_{batt}}{I_{avg}} = \frac{220{mAh}}{250{\mu A}} \simeq 880h" /></a>

 **TLDR**: We can expect **at least 880 hours** of continuous typing on the keyboard before needing to change the batteries.
 Keep in mind that when you're not typing (500ms without key presses is the time interval needed for the keyboard) the transmitters go into deep sleep mode and draw only 2.7uA.
 So for an everyday use (4 hours a day of continuous typing) you can expect a battery life of at least a year.
 Obviously your mileage may vary.

+## Case compatibility

+Revision 1.0W and 2.0WHS share a lot of similarities with the exception of a single mounting hole.

+The hole shouldn't compromise usability and fitment but take this into account if you want to fit a 2.0WHS PCB into a 1.0W case or vice-versa.